JOIN US

 Several members of the ensemble (in fact, most!) participate in auditions and bring a range of creative backgrounds and perspectives to the evaluative process.
 We’ll be looking at:

-Performing: Are you fully present, audible, magnetic, and well acquainted with the beats of the play?
-(Usually this means “memorized.”
-If your play calls for parts or all of it to be un-memorized, this should be clear in the performance).
+• Performing: Are you fully present, audible, magnetic, and well acquainted with the beats of the play?
+Are you fully prepared and memorized?
+If your play calls for parts or all of it to be un-memorized, this should be clear in the performance.

-Grasp of the Neo-Futurist aesthetic: Does your piece sit firmly within the 90-120 second time limit?
+• Grasp of the Neo-Futurist aesthetic: Does your piece sit firmly within the 2-minute time limit?
 Does it convey a firm grasp of how we as Neo-Futurists create our work (as described above under “What exactly is Neo-Futurism?”)

 When will you hold auditions again?